avikMall/media-bias/README.md

 # media-bias
-This is a news aggregation and webscraping project to show the bias in news media.
-CNN and FOX news articles were sorted through a matching algorithm and compared using sentiment analysis (uploaded elsewhere). ).
+This is a news aggregation, webscraping, and natural language processing project to show the bias in news media.
+First, CNN and FOX news articles were webscraped from their respective news websites.
+Then each headline was put through a matching process to assign them to the most similar headline from the opposing news source.
+Finally, this data is stored in a remote FireBase Database.
+This data can be used to observe the bias and differeing viewpoints by two major news outlets.